someengineering/resoto.com/docs/getting-started/launch-resoto/index.md

 <Tabs groupId="install-method">
 <TabItem value="aws" label="Amazon Web Services">

-1. The value of `ResotoEKS.ResotoUI` in **Outputs** is the URL for accessing Resoto UI.
-Copy the link into your browser.
+1. You already got the URL to access Resoto UI and the PSK token required to authenticate in the previous step.
+Once Resoto UI is loaded it will ask for the PSK token.
+Enter the token and click on the "Connect" button.

    :::note